lab-cosmo/chemiscope/docs/src/manual/index.rst

 This section starts introducing the concept of structural and physical properties, before describing how to use the different panels in the standard visualization.
-It continues by presenting how you can generate a Chemiscope input file to load on https://chemiscope.org, as well as within a standalone HTML viewer that works offline.
+It continues by presenting how you can generate a chemiscope input file to load on https://chemiscope.org, as well as within a standalone HTML viewer that works offline.
-See the :ref:`Python module documentation <python-module>` for how to interact with Chemiscope in a script, or to explore a dataset directly inside a Jupyter notebook.
+See the :ref:`Python module documentation <python-module>` for how to interact with chemiscope in a script, or to explore a dataset directly inside a Jupyter notebook.

 .. _chemiscope: https://chemiscope.org